romainbellande/generator-ngx-loopback/README.md

 # generator-ngx-loopback [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 > Generator with Angular and Loopback

+## Requirements

+- Mongodb installed (but you can use another datasource with loopback)
+- [yarn](https://yarnpkg.com), a tool to perform a better dependency management than npm.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-ngx-loopback using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).